European Insurance and Occupational Pensions Authority: Background and establishment

+Activities

+In April 2026, EIOPA and the European Stability Mechanism published a joint policy paper advocating for the creation of an EU risk-sharing mechanism in order to expand insurance coverage of natural disasters, which are poised to happen more frequently and with increasing magnitude, due to climate change.
+This mechanism would be made of a €10 to €65bn natural catastrophe insurance pool, which would be funded by risk-based premiums paid by insurers and could be backstopped by a credit line from the ESM.

 Missions and tasks

 EIOPA has legal personality and acts within the powers conferred by the EIOPA Regulation.

 EIOPA acts in the field of activities of insurance undertakings, reinsurance undertakings, financial conglomerates, institutions for occupational retirement provision and insurance intermediaries, in relation to issues not directly covered in the acts referred to in the EIOPA Regulation Article 1.2, including matters of corporate governance, auditing and financial reporting, provided that such actions by the Authority are necessary to ensure the effective and consistent application of those acts.

 EIOPA's core responsibilities are to support the stability of the financial system, transparency of markets and financial products as well as the protection of insurance policyholders, pension scheme members and beneficiaries.

 To achieve the tasks above, EIOPA was also conferred the powers to develop draft regulatory technical standards and implementing technical standards, to issue guidelines and recommendations, to take individual decisions addressed to competent authorities or financial institutions in the specific cases, develop common methodologies for assessing the effect of product characteristics and distribution processes, and so on.